The Vita Curriculum supports children and young people from Key Stage 2 to Key Stage 4.

 - Performances and Assemblies

 At Linwood we appreciate that each child is an individual with specific needs.
 We therefore assess children against their needs and celebrate progress wherever it may be.
 We are assessing how well your child is doing all the time so we can guide their next steps.
-Within the school we have systems to monitor and record their progress and we share these with you and the children through Progress Files, Personalised Learning Plans, Reading Records, Annual Reviews and at parent/teacher meetings.
-Most children will also have Sensory Profiles and Speech and Language reports which are shared with you.
+Within the school we have systems to monitor and record their progress and we share these with you and the children through Learning Journals, Personalised Learning Plans, Reading Records, Annual Reviews and at parent/carer consultation meetings.
+Many children will also have Sensory Profiles and Speech and Language reports which are shared with you.

 Moving from class to class